opral/monorepo/rfcs/message-first-architecture/RFC.md

 ### Wrong assumptions with core's "resource-first" architecture

-- Resources are the primary data structure of inlang.
+#### 1. [False] Resources are the primary data structure of inlang

 That's not true.
 Messages is what matters to apps and users.

-- Plugins need exact knowledge of AST which turned out to be false.
-Every plugin, regardless of the format, treats resources as key-value data structure (e.g. JSON, YAML, etc.).
+No inlang application does anything with resources.
+However, plugins do.
+The derived insight is that plugins deal with resources because plugins are the interface between app and source code.
+If this insight is true, apps should not care about resources.

+#### 2. [False] A resource AST is required

+Turned out to be false.
+Plugins re-construct resources from Messages, not from a resource AST.

+Resources are almost always key-value data structures with a parsing and serialization spec.
+Precise knowledge how a resource file is "construcuted" e.g. message id "5" starts on line 3 column 5 is not required.
+As a matter of fact, the AST approach for resources doesn't even work because CRUD operations, by nature, do not contain information like message id "5" starts on line 3 column 5.
+CRUD operations not providing AST information lead to the [removal of `metadata`](https://github.com/inlang/inlang/issues/945).

 ## Proposal